-You can use any cheese you like for this easy cauliflower cheese – odds and ends from the fridge are fine.
+Everyone should know how to make cauliflower cheese.
+And don't stop at cauliflower!
+It's the perfect way to use up odds and ends of veg from the fridge too.
 Maybe add a small splash of white wine to the cheese sauce for a grown-up fondue flavour.

 You also use the green leaves from the cauliflower, becuase they are so delicious!

 Preheat the oven to 200C/180C Fan/Gas 6.